ketut-garjita/de-zoomcamp-2024/learning/module4/dbt-cloud-IDE-setup.md

 ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/5cd1c4d0-e347-4373-a35e-702c159ac404)

 Now that the service account has been created we need to add and download a JSON key, go to the keys section, select "create new key".
-Select key type JSON and once you click on create it will get inmediately downloaded for you to use.
+Select key type JSON and once we click on create it will get inmediately downloaded for we to use.

 ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/681ad12d-b37c-4165-9041-f1752f189228)